dddrrreee/cs240lx-25spr/labs/opt-fast-interrupts/README.md

 ----------------------------------------------------------------------
 ### Now what?

+We are currently at about 23x performance improvement (3500/147) and about 7x improvement of accuracy (529/75), which is a great improvement.
+This is one of the reasons I really like the bare metal code we do:
+  1. It would be hopeless to do this lab in Linux or MacOS.
+The time, the constant fight, the complexity.
+Big NFW.
+  2. Since the code is small, and written by us it's easy to quickly get into a flow state, directly touching hardware reality, doing interesting things.
+That's not the norm.

+Fair enough, so now what.

 There's still some obvious stuff we can do or at least try:
   1. Overclock the pi.
 We can push the CPU higher and also the BCM speed (IIRC), though we then have to adjust the UART or